Subrata1998Kumar/legal-intelligence-platform/README.md

 To satisfy the Secretariat's enterprise data-protection requirements, all generative reasoning and embedding calculations run locally.
 No outbound internet telemetry is generated.

 1. **Local LLM (`granite4.1:3b`)**:
-   * **Purpose**: Generates context-grounded chat responses and evaluates compliance audits in the risk-scoring pipeline.
+   * **Purpose**: Generates context-grounded chat responses, supports multilingual legal research, and evaluates compliance audits in the risk-scoring pipeline.
    * **Hardware Optimization**: Built by IBM with 3 billion parameters, it is optimized for legal-compliance reasoning with a low memory footprint and a low temperature setting (`0.1`) to produce stable output.
 2. **Local Embedding Model (`paraphrase-multilingual:278m`)**:
    * **Purpose**: Converts document chunks into dense, 768-dimensional vector embeddings.